Perseverance (rover)

 Perseverance is a NASA rover that has been exploring Mars since February 18, 2021, as part of the Mars 2020 mission.
-Built and managed by the Jet Propulsion Laboratory, it was launched on July 30, 2020, from Cape Canaveral aboard an Atlas V rocket and landed in Jezero Crater, a site chosen for its ancient river delta that may preserve evidence of past microbial life.
+Built and managed by the Jet Propulsion Laboratory, the car-sized rover was launched on July 30, 2020, from Cape Canaveral aboard an Atlas V rocket and landed in Jezero Crater, a site chosen for its ancient river delta that may preserve evidence of past microbial life.

 The rover's main goals are to search for signs of ancient life, study the planet's geology and climate, and collect rock and regolith samples for possible return to Earth by a future mission.
 Perseverance also tests technologies intended to support later human exploration, including an experiment that successfully produced oxygen from the thin carbon-dioxide atmosphere.

 Perseverance carries seven primary scientific instruments, 19 cameras, and two microphones.
 It also deployed the experimental helicopter Ingenuity, which in April 2021 performed the first powered and controlled flight on another planet.
 Originally intended for up to five flights, Ingenuity completed dozens of sorties before being retired in 2024.